 Q: "I think he's attempting re-entry, sir."

-- "So, how do you kill five hours in Rio if you don't know how to samba?"
+"Meanwhile, how do you kill five hours in Rio if you don't samba?"
 Oh James...

-- Jaws flapping his arms trying to fly after tearing the ripcord off his parachutenote (He's actually trying to steer himself so that he'll land in the middle of the circus tent).
+Jaws flapping his arms trying to fly after tearing the ripcord off his parachutenote (He's actually trying to steer himself so that he'll land in the middle of the circus tent).

 Drax: You must excuse me, gentlemen.
 Not being English, I sometimes find your sense of humor rather difficult to follow.